SysCompass/compass/user.md

   * VirtualBox Extension Pack, which is also available from [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads).

 <h3>Download </h3>
-  The ZIP file is available at [this link](http://www.syscompass.org/).
-Please note that the ZIP file is relatively large (~3.5GB).
+  The ZIP file is available at [this link](https://s3-us-west-1.amazonaws.com/compass-golden-image/compass-golden-image.zip).
+Please note that the ZIP file is relatively large (~3.9GB).
+Its MD5 sum is b4b8730a2b4d8df06dbaa444759a7f88.
   Extract the files on your Windows system and open the folder in Explorer.
 Run the `runme` script.

  Follow the steps from [this link](/userguides/steps.html) for running the Compass demo.